goatshriek/wrapture/docs/examples/exceptions/README.md

           value: "JAMMED"
 ```

+Note that we have used the `rules` key in the description of the underlying
+struct here in order to have the structs translated to the proper class.
+If
+you want to see more about how that works, check out the overloaded struct
+example for a detailed explanation.

 This will create an exception class for each of these cases as expected.
 However, and perhaps more importantly, it will also create a function in the
 parent TurretException that can create an exception based on a `turret_error`